We’re passionate about democratizing solar energy

 At CCSA, we promote policies, programs, and practices that drive our vision to democratize solar energy.

-- Incorporate a fair bill credit mechanism that provides subscribers with an economic benefit commensurate with the value of the long-term, clean, locally-sited energy produced by community solar projects.
+- Ensure project compensation is reflective of the full value of the locally-sited energy produced by community solar projects.

 A dynamic group of go-getters shaping our shared energy future